SiddharthReddyEnjam/SiddharthReddyEnjam/README.md

 - 👋 Hi, I’m @SiddharthReddyEnjam
-- 👀 I’m interested in FullStack and DS
+- 👀 I’m interested in FullStack and Machine Learning
 - 🌱 I’m currently learning FrontEnd
 - 💞️ I’m looking to collaborate on Fullstack projects
 - 📫 How to reach me siddharthreddy8125@gmail.com